-If you want to travel the short distance to Alor Setar by train, you can catch an ETS or one of the many new Komuter Trains every few hours heading north to Padang Besar.
+If you want to travel the short distance to Alor Setar by train, you can catch one of the many new Komuter Trains every few hours heading north to Padang Besar.

 Buses to Alor Setar are also a good option, running every hour or so.

 Trains from Arau are often used by those wishing to travel to Langkawi from the nearby port of Kuala Perlis.

 The short trip to Sungai Petan can be done by on the new cheap Komuter services.